All Episodes

 Do you know how much we spend from that GDP on government at the federal, state, and local level?

-You're looking at six trillion dollars.
+You're looking at $6 trillion.

-Six trillion.
+$6 trillion.

-The Federal Government's budget's 3.1 trillion right there.
+The federal government's budget's $3.1 trillion right there.

-You're looking at 40 percent of our national income being consumed by government, and yet the LA Times and every liberal from LA to New York, from Minneapolis to Houston is saying, Well, what we need is to raise some taxes, especially on the wealthy.
+And yet the LA Times and every liberal from L.A. to New York, from Minneapolis to Houston, is saying, well, what we need is to raise some taxes, especially on the wealthy.

 We are undertaxed.

-We are on the cutting edge of societal evolution, the Rush Limbaugh program up and running for a Tuesday.
+The Rush Limbaugh program up and running for a Tuesday.

-Walt Williams, Walter Williams back here tomorrow.
+Walt Williams, Walter Williams, back here tomorrow.

 That should be fun.

-I am uh Minnesota's real anchor man, Jason Lewis, Minnesota's Mr. Wright, call me what you want, but just call 1-800-282-2882.
+Call me what you want, but just call 1-800-282-2882.

 Let's go to St. Paul, Minnesota.